timboudreau/vl-jung/README.md

 Visual Library is a standalone library which is part of NetBeans but can be used in standalone Java applications.
 You don't have to be writing a NetBeans plugin to use this library!

-Builds and a Maven repository containing the JARs can be found [on timboudreau.com](http://timboudreau.com/builds/job/vl-jung).
+Builds can be found Maven Central.
 [Read the Javadoc]([Javadoc here](http://timboudreau.com/builds/job/vl-jung/lastSuccessfulBuild/artifact/vl-jung/target/site/apidocs/index.html) and also [here](http://timboudreau.com/builds/job/vl-jung/lastSuccessfulBuild/artifact/vl-jung-extensions/target/site/apidocs/index.html) (there are two libraries).

 Features
 --------